-- To offer all children access to a challenging creative curriculum which incorporates the National Curriculum and areas of learning from the Foundation Stage Curriculum. - To offer all children an adapted curriculum, where appropriate, which is both challenging and motivating to encourage high expectations for all. - To encourage children to become independent learners enabling them to respond to new challenges and apply their learning to new situations. - To develop enquiring minds in the children. - To foster in the children a sense of belonging and promote acceptable behaviour in the school community. - To encourage the children to value their achievements and to strive to improve on their personal best. - These aims are for all children including those with identified Special Educational Needs.
+- To offer all children access to an inclusive, engaging creative curriculum which incorporates the National Curriculum and areas of learning from the Foundation Stage Curriculum. - To offer all children an adapted curriculum, where appropriate, which is both challenging and motivating to encourage high expectations for all. - To ensure all pupils are able to access the curriculum and ensure that their individual learning needs are being met. - To encourage children to become independent learners enabling them to respond to new challenges and apply their learning to new situations. - To develop enquiring minds in the children. - To foster in the children a sense of belonging and promote acceptable behaviour in the school community. - To encourage the children to value their achievements and to strive to improve on their personal best. - These aims are for all children including those with identified Special Educational Needs.